Pest control

 The Auckland Council was then granted resource consent for the pest animal eradication programme in January 2011.
 Pest eradication was carried out in July and August 2011, during which time the park was closed to the public.
 It remained closed for a further 120 days and re-opened in December 2011.
 All introduced mammalian pests have been removed, except mice.

-The Auckland region has ten species that are declared pests; mice, ship rats, Norway rats, weasels, stoats, ferrets, cats, possums, rabbits and hedgehogs.
+The Auckland region has multiple species that are declared pests.
+Some of these species; mice, ship rats, Norway rats, weasels, stoats, ferrets, cats, possums, rabbits and hedgehogs have zero tolerance within the Open Sanctuary.
 Although all target pests (except mice) have been removed from the Sanctuary there is a constant risk of re-invasion around or through the fence due to the open public access.

-Many of these have come from private gardens and other areas outside the Park, carried in by wind and birds.
-You can help by removing them when you find them – details below and at the Weedbusters website.
+Many of these weeds have come from private gardens and other areas outside the Park, carried in by wind and birds.
+You can help by removing them when you find them.
+See the Weedbusters website and the Auckland Council website for help identifying weeds and information about how best to get rid of them from your property.